 Written by: Kushal Dev | Co-founder, Customer Guru

-So what steps should the company take to provide better experience and make better customer experience a culture in their organisation
+So what steps should the company take to provide a better experience and make better customer experience a culture in their organization

-What else do you think we can learn from this example? what changs would you suggest?
+What else do you think we can learn from this example?
+What changes would you suggest?

 Please leave in your comments, thoughts, and ideas.
 Reach Kushal at email@example.com